zostera/django-modeltrans/docs/index.rst

 django-modeltrans - Translate model fields using a `JSONField`
 ==============================================================

-- Uses one `django.contrib.postgres.JSONField` (PostgreSQL JSONB field) for every record.
+- Uses one `django.db.models.JSONField` (PostgreSQL JSONB field) for every record.
-- Django 1.11 and 2.0 (with their supported python versions)
+- Django Django 3.2, 4.0, 4.1, 4.2 (with their supported python versions)
 - PostgreSQL >= 9.5 and Psycopg2 >= 2.5.4.

 About the app: